jeffreykegler/old_kollos/notes/design/intermediate.md

-The basic transformation needed to obtain the KIR from the LUIF is translation of the LUIF rules, which may include precedenced and sequence rules, into a form which allows only BNF rules.
+The basic transformation needed to obtain the KIR from the LUIF is translation of the LUIF rules, which may include precedenced and counted rules, into a form which allows only BNF rules.
 In separate documents.
-Jeffrey will describe the transformations necessary for the KHIL to translate from precedenced rules to BNF rules, and from sequence rules to BNF rules.
+Jeffrey will describe the transformations necessary for the KHIL to translate from precedenced rules to BNF rules, and from counted rules to BNF rules.

 ## Symbols, alternatives, and rules

 The KHIL will find *external* rules, alternatives and symbols in the LUIF, which it will turn into *internal* rules and symbols.
-The external rules are the sequence, precedenced and BNF rules in the LUIF, one per statement.
+The external rules are the counted, precedenced and BNF rules in the LUIF, one per statement.

 An *alternative* is a part of